-In asking whether bitcoin, or any other project, has its origins in 'law enforcement', it's necessary first to ask if it would be a legitimate law enforcement project.
+In asking whether bitcoin, or any other project, has its origins in government or 'law enforcement', it's necessary first to ask if it would be a legitimate government or law enforcement project.

 There is no doubt that numerous agencies will claim bitcoin is a productive project, but more than anything it has become a tool for corrupt ‘law enforcers’ and a way for various political interests to control their rivals.

 Bitcoin is not, and never was, used by a significant number of sophisticated criminals, aside from corrupt ‘law enforcement’ types.
 It has basically become a piggybank for a group of corrupt cops.

 Any legitimacy bitcoin had as an acceptable government project does not exist at this point.